Commercial augmented reality: The AR dressing room application

 Fashion and apparel customers buy products after selecting the best fit by trying them on in a Changing room.
 This can result in lengthy queues waiting a vacant room.
 Topshop with Kinect has created CAR dressing rooms to overcome the problem to some extent.
 This technology has even allowed for size estimation in the dressing room.
 The Gap has followed the trend.
 The Augmented Reality dressing rooms are equipped with the AR devices, which are in turn helping focus on the targeted dress/product and capture the virtual 3D image of the product/dress.
 It helps to visualize the dress on the body of the shopper/user.

 Product previews application

 The in-store retail customer can view a virtual preview of a product packed in a package, and even without opening it at all.
 An AR app for Lego is an ideal example of this use.
 Lego displays an animation of a product in an informative manner to the interested children and their parents.
 Image recognition technology is behind it rather than sticking a code on the box and scanning it.

 To accomplish this, Lego has implemented a second-generation Sandy Bridge Intel Processor that can popup 3D animation over the top of the box.
 Moreover, the animation can move or rotate as the box moves or rotates.
 This is possible by the recognition of box movements and postures.
+In e-commerce contexts, augmented reality is also used to allow users to visualize products within their own environments before purchase, such as placing virtual furniture in real-world spaces using mobile devices.
+This improves spatial understanding and supports more informed purchasing decisions.